aldabraFinance/aldabra-docs/docs/tokens/stal-stablecoin.md

 ### The Price Peg Mechanics

-The STAL stablecoin is a **100% USD-pegged Stablecoin** backed by USD stablecoins.
+The STAL stablecoin is a **USD-pegged Stablecoin** backed by USD stablecoins.
 It needs to remain pegged to the USD.
 The mechanics used rely on arbitrage, this can happen in several ways:

 - Someone might notice that STAL is trading on some market above $1 and decide to mint some STAL and immediately sell STAL to make a profit from the price difference.